 Hurricane Ian made direct landfall near Punta Gorda in September 2022, and the resulting devastation generated an unprecedented demand for clearing and debris removal that persists through the rebuilding cycle.
 Residential lot clearing in Port Charlotte, Rotonda West, and Deep Creek serves both reconstruction and new infill construction.
 Babcock Ranch, Florida's first solar-powered town, continues multi-phase development requiring large-scale commercial and residential clearing in the northeast county.
 Agricultural clients along the Peace River need pasture restoration and fence-line maintenance on cattle operations.

 Forestry mulcher heads grind trees, brush, and woody vegetation up to 8 inches in diameter.
 Mulch stays on-site as ground cover — no hauling, no burning.
+Also handles pasture reclamation and invasive species like Brazilian pepper.

-Full-scale clearing with excavators and track loaders.
-Standard full loadout at $5,000/day, finish and detail work at $2,875/day.
+Full-scale clearing with CAT excavators and track loaders.
 Complete site preparation for construction or development.
+Stump grinding available as an add-on.

-High-capacity rotary mowing for overgrown fields, pastures, and grassy lots.
-Ideal for tall grass, weeds, and light brush that doesn't require forestry mulching equipment.
+High-capacity rotary mowing for grassy overgrown fields, pastures, and lots free of woody debris.
+Ideal for tall grass, weeds, and pasture maintenance.

-Below-grade stump removal for build-ready or landscape-ready sites. $450 minimum per visit.
+Below-grade stump removal for build-ready or landscape-ready sites.
 Most stumps take 15-30 minutes depending on size and root structure.

 Site grading, drainage swales, retention areas, foundation prep, driveway cuts, and earth moving.
 Proper water management for Florida's flat terrain and high water table.

-Complete removal of land clearing debris through hauling, on-site burning, chipping, or grinding.
-We handle the full lifecycle — clear the land, then clean it up.
+Complete removal of land clearing debris.
+Hauling, on-site burning, chipping, or grinding.
+We handle the full lifecycle from clearing to clean finish.

 Charlotte County occupies a broad coastal plain sloping gently from pine flatwoods and dry prairie in the northeast to the tidal estuaries of Charlotte Harbor and the Peace River delta.
 The Peace River enters the county from the north and merges with the Myakka River before emptying into Charlotte Harbor, one of the most productive estuarine systems on Florida's Gulf coast.
 Eastern portions of the county feature vast expanses of palmetto prairie and cabbage palm savanna once part of the historic Babcock Ranch, while the western coastal strip includes mangrove-fringed shoreline, tidal creeks, and barrier islands.
 Elevations range from sea level along the harbor to roughly 30 feet on inland ridges.